coverclock/com-diag-hazer/README.md

     sudo apt-get install texlive-fonts-extra
     sudo apt-get install texlive-science

+You can make HTML, man page, and PDF documentation based on the Doxygen comments embedded in the source code by using the following make targets.

+    make documentation
+    make manuals

+You can find the resulting documentation in the following directories.
+The variable TARGET will be replaced by "host" unless you are using some special Makefile configuration (for example, for cross-compilation).

+    out/${TARGET}/doc/html
+    out/${TARGET}/doc/man
+    out/${TARGET}/doc/pdf

+The gpstool application is a good example of how to use the Hazer, Tumbleweed, and Yodel features.
+(It is also a good example of how to use the features of the Diminuto library.)

 ## Workflow

 For my own development workflow, I have also found it useful to install